 Under certain circumstances, an association lien for delinquent assessments may have priority over a lender’s first mortgage or deed of trust.
-This is called a “super lien.”
-In Nevada, nine months worth of delinquent assessments are given super lien status.
+This type of lien is called a “super lien.”
+In Nevada, nine months' worth of delinquent assessments are given super-lien status.
 (Nev.
 Rev. Stat. § 116.3116).

 If you default in paying the assessments, the HOA can foreclose.
 A common misconception is that the association can't foreclose if you're current with your mortgage payments.
-However, the association’s right to foreclose has nothing to do with whether you are current on your loan payments.
-(Learn more about HOA liens and foreclosure.)
+But the association’s right to foreclose has nothing to do with whether you're current on your home loan payments.

 In Nevada, the HOA may hold a foreclose sale after sending the homeowner a notice of delinquent assessments, recording a notice of default and election to sell, and providing notice of the foreclosure sale to the owner.